tipishev/vim-medic_chalk/README.md

 ## Differences from VividChalk

-There aren't many differences, I changed the way the auto completion menu is handled.
+There aren't many differences,

+ I changed the way the auto completion menu is handled.

 I also changed the fact that the current cursor row was underlined.

 I also changed how splits appears, colorcolumn appears, and how matched parentheses appear.

 Altered fallback values for GUI StatusLines and Normal highlighting.

 Altered the way non-current status line is highlighted.

-Added a highlight link for NERDTree (Sorry TPope, I know you like NETRW w/ vinegar) Added a color palette to the README for easier porting of the colorscheme.
+Added a highlight link for NERDTree (Sorry TPope, I know you like NETRW w/ vinegar)

+Added a color palette to the README for easier porting of the colorscheme.

+Overall, it's pretty much the same just with a few adjustments.
+TPope did All the heavy lifting on this one.